My name is Veronica.

 When we do this, the Holy Spirit works like a beautiful clear light in our minds and illuminates our memory so we can see things as they really are.
 He will help us not be too harsh or too soft with ourselves in seeing the truth of our sins.
 He will help us see our sins in the light of God's commands and Christ’s great love for us!

 The Holy Spirit will also help us decide to never want to commit these sins again.
 The Holy Spirit will faithfully guide us along the path of holiness with each examination of our conscience that we make.
 The Holy Spirit will then help us make a good Confession.

-Here is a picture that Simon and I found for our story.
+Here is a picture Simon and I found for our story.

-This is "Pedro."
-He is the main character in our story.
+This is Pedro and he is the main character in our story.

 Do you notice the lantern on the table?
 We can think of the lantern as representing the Holy Spirit.

 Imagine Pedro asking the Holy Spirit to help him remember all of his sins so he can make a good Confession.
 Imagine Pedro making a prayerful examination of his conscience.
 Imagine Pedro telling Jesus that he is sorry for his sins.
 He tells Jesus that he love Him very much!
 Pedro wants to show Jesus that he loves Him by trying to follow His commands even better in this coming month.
 Pedro is asking the Holy Spirit to help him do this.

 Sometimes Pedro takes a little piece of paper and writes down his sins.
 He brings the paper with him to Confession.
 That way he's not nervous when he stands in line thinking about what he is going to say.
 Instead, he can think about Jesus and pray while he waits.
 After Confession he tears up the paper into little pieces and throws it all away!

 Simon and I decided that we would end our story by saying that when Pedro was done examining his conscience and stood up to go, he happened to look down and there was his lost quarter in plain sight!
 He easily saw it now since the light illuminated the room!